 - Despite my complaints about the auto-renew, Tunecore’s support team is smart, friendly and reasonably quick to address issues.

-If you can look past the nefarious business practices, Tunecore’s service is nice if you’re looking for a premium service.
+If you can look past the nefarious business practices (I can’t), Tunecore’s service is nice if you’re looking for a premium service.
 Not sure why you would, but if you want it, it is there.

-As I mentioned, I signed up for Record Union a little over six months ago.
+As I mentioned, I signed up for Record Union back in 2012.
 I wanted to let an album sit on there for a bit to see how reporting and payouts went before I made the full switch over from Tunecore.
 Payments started rolling in around 3 months in, which I recall is fairly similar to Tunecore on initial release.
-Record Union’s strong points seem to be the following:

 - Reporting and metrics are fairly intuitive and easy to get to.

-- I can’t make any statement about their support department because I haven’t had to contact them.
-This is a positive.
-I haven’t run into any actual problems using the system, beyond the tedious task of publish an album.
+- Support.
+I can’t make any statement about their support department because I haven’t had to contact them.
+This is positive.
+I haven’t run into any actual problems using the system, beyond the tedious task of publishing an album.